EternityForest/AnyoneCanDoIt/README.md

 Someone with a decade of experience doing consistently terrible work, however, is clearly no better than someone with only a year of experience.

+### Slow is smooth, smooth is fast

+While machines can place multiple parts per second with sub millimeter accuracy, you probably cannot.

+If you try to, you will likely break something.
+And even if you don't, someone else probably will while trying to keep up.
+Avoid this.

+### Manufactured Hurries and artificial deadlines

+These are terrible mental devices that have been used for everything from landing someone in the hospital, to making unwanted sexual advances.

+The way it works is pretty simple.
+Someone has a bad idea, which they want to pursue for irrational reasons.
+Perhaps trying the hardest ski route with no experience.

+If you resist or hesitate, one tactic they almost instinctively seem to employ is a sense of urgency.

+They will speed up their words and movements, speaking in short, controlled bursts as if using an assault weapon of verbal Diarrhea.

+Traditionally, one may associate talking too fast with weakness or being on the defensive.
+However, someone using this tactic likely is already filled with confidence.
+They have no complicated reasoning to explain, and thus the short bursts of words seem enthusiastic, not defensive.

+And on top of it, this tactic often happens on one-on-one situations.

+The trouble occurs when you respond.
+If you take your time to explain something, they may interrupt you, or look as though they are threatening to.

+If you match their pace, you will probably sound like a maniac and stumble over your own sentences, because you quite likely need more words to explain your position than "It will be awesome bro!".

+On top of this, your reasons may well involve a mistrust you don't feel comfortable expressing.

+They may be saying something you know to be untrue, like "It's perfectly safe", and you may think you are not in a position to argue.

+The added self censorship makes it even harder to speak at their pace.

+They have given themselves the home field advantage, an insane conversational style to match an insane idea.

+On top of it all, they may physically move towards their part of whatever they are planning,, threatening to leave you behind, or implement the bad plan without your agreement at all.

+In these cases, there may be no other answer aside from short controlled bursts of your own, such as "No way!", possibly with your expletives of choice.

+The strategy on their part relies on you thinking that you need a reason to refuse, and that you must make a decision immediately.

+As your reason may not be explainable in a matter of seconds, you may feel that your reason is not valid or good enough.
+However, if they don't need a reason to *do* whatever it is, than surely you don't need a reason to *not do* whatever it is.

+The tactic may also rely on an implication that overthinking things is "weak" or otherwise bad.
+I believe this is best ignored entirely, to the absolute best of your ability, on account of the vast amount problems one can find by trying too hard to prove themselves.

+Facebook, incidentally, is thought to use this via endless scrolling, forcing an immediate interaction, or else the risk of losing that content forever to the miles long news feed.

 ### Think "Never again" not "Life Happens"